cts-public/magento2-plugin/README.md

 # Magento 2 CryPay Plugin

-Sign up for CryPay account at <https://crypay.com> for production and <https://dev.crypay.com> for testing (sandbox) environment.

-Please note, that for "Test" mode you **must** generate separate API credentials on <https://dev.crypay.com>.
-API credentials generated on <https://crypay.com> will **not** work for "Test" mode.

 ## Installation via Composer

 You can install Magento 2 CryPay plugin via [Composer](http://getcomposer.org/).
 Run the following command in your terminal: